simonhw/gardening-services/README.md

  - [Learn Django - Django Custom User Model](https://learndjango.com/tutorials/django-custom-user-model)

+ The Category model was taken from the Boutique Ado walkthrough.

 ### Content
 ChatGPT was used to generate most of the text content about the campsite and services offered and was edited by Simon Henleywillis.
 The "description" and "keywords" meta tags were also generated using ChatGPT.